igordejanovic/parglare/docs/actions.md

 If [named matches](./grammar_language.md#named-matches-assignments) are used in the grammar rule, action will be called with additional keyword parameters named by the name of LHS of rule assignments.
-If no action is specified for the rule, and `create_objects` parameter of `Grammar` constructor methods is set to `True` para a built-in action `obj` is called and will produce instance of dynamically created Python class corresponding to the grammar rule.
+If no action is specified for the rule, and `create_objects` parameter of `Grammar` constructor methods is set to `True`, a built-in action `obj` is called and will produce instance of dynamically created Python class corresponding to the grammar rule.
 See more in the section on [named matches](./grammar_language.md#named-matches-assignments).